pHerdProductions/fCC-JavaScript-Projects/README.md

-### Included are the five 'projects' for the **freeCodeCamp** [JavaScript Algorithms and Data Structures](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/#javascript-algorithms-and-data-structures-projects) certificate.
+### Included are the 21 'Intermediate Algorithm Scripting' problems and the five 'Projects' for the **freeCodeCamp** [JavaScript Algorithms and Data Structures](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/#javascript-algorithms-and-data-structures-projects) certificate.